-Accounting/Business/Computer majors must enroll in a minimum of six (6) credit hours of business courses each semester and must have a business advisor.
+Accounting/Business/Computer majors must have a business advisor.
 If a student cannot be enrolled in business courses, they will be assigned a General Education major.
 Students will be changed to a business major through their business advisor as they enroll in business courses.
 Dual advising is possible.